 A scripture-based kids advent calendar makes for a great way to get your kids in on the meaningful fun!
 We usually keep ours on the dining table and it’s the topic of conversation each night.
 My 5-year-old daughter loves the beautiful illustrations and is so excited that she’s usually the one to remind us about it every night!

 Not sure where to start?
-Here are 3 Mom-owned small businesses that offer beautiful Advent Season Studies.
+Here are some of our favorite Advent Season Studies!

 God With Us: Family Advent Celebration Jesse Tree Gift Set by Red Dot Threads